Is it tougher for SMEs to access small business loan in Singapore? Are SMEs being marginalized in the financing market?

 In a 2016 SME Development Survey conducted by DP Information, cost of financing is the fourth biggest cost issue for many SMEs.

-The root cause of small business loan Singapore financing difficulties for SMEs lies in the segmentation conundrum from banks.
+The root cause of financing difficulties in securing business loans in Singapore for local SMEs lies in the segmentation conundrum from banks.

 SMEs are generally too small for banks to invest resource in for loan origination.
 However, they are much complex than typical retail banking lending credit models to be applied on.